 This is a wonderful family hike, and a good option for young kids and beginning hikers.
 Please note that pets are not allowed on the Stony Man summit trail.

-2020 Update: The parking area for Stony Man is closed for construction in June 2020.
-Fortunately, you can park near the Skyland Restaurant and walk the short distance back to the trailhead.
+If the main parking area for Stony Man is full you can park near the Skyland Restaurant and walk the short distance back to the trailhead.

 Little Stony Man Overlook Hike on the AT

 This short, steep hike leads to one of the prettiest views in Shenandoah National Park’s Central District.
 Little Stony Man is a rocky outcropping that hugs the side of Stony Man Mountain, and the views from the rocks are gorgeous.
 Hikers can spy segments of Skyline Drive as it curves along the ridge to the north.
 To the west are sweeping views of the Shenandoah Valley and Massanutten Mountain range.
 You can also see the rocky summit of Stony Man above and south of you.

 The Little Stony Man hike is .9-miles round-trip on a steep, rocky section of the Appalachian Trail (AT).
 Begin your hike at the small parking lot at mile 39.2, just south of the large Stony Man Overlook parking area.
 Follow the trail to the AT and turn right, then continue uphill until you reach the rocks.
 On the way up you’ll see a Viewpoint sign but keep climbing a bit further for the best views.

 Once you reach the rocks, find a spot to enjoy the views before your return trip.
 Be sure to stop and check out the smaller viewpoint on your way down.
 Just past the open area is a section of rock wall that is open to climbers.